blukatdevelopment/UnchainedWorldsOld/core_edition/classes/wildheart.md

 When you cast a spell of level 1 or higher, you must consume a number of stamina dice equal to the spell's level.
 For example, one for a 1st level spell, or three for a 3rd level spell.

 #### Cantrips
-At level 1, you know two cantrips from the shaman spell list, which you may cast at will.
+At level 1, you know two cantrips from the wildheart spell list, which you may cast at will.

 #### Preparing spells
 You can prepare a number of spells equal to your level in this class.
 You may prepare spells during a rest, or over the course of 10 minutes of meditation spent communing with your spirit.